metrixware-echoes-tech/puppet-gitolite/README.md

 This setting of `.gitolite.rc` file allows the repo admin to define acceptable gitconfig keys.
 Valid options: string.
 Default value: empty
 For more details, see : http://gitolite.com/gitolite/rc.html#specific-variables

+##### `umask`

+This setting of `.gitolite.rc` file controls file permissions for gitolite repositories.
+Set this to 0027, for example, to allow the `group_name` group to read newly created repos.
+Default value: 0077

 ##### `allow_local_code`

 Tells Puppet whether the `LOCAL_CODE` setting of `.gitolite.rc` file is enabled.
 Valid options: boolean.
 Default value: false